 Extensions should store the assets (JS, CSS, images) in the media folder.

 <media folder="media" destination="com_example">

 This is applicable to only components.
 This section includes menu links and back-end files.

 The <config> element describes the configuration options for the extension (except component type, which do not support this).
 These options can also be defined in a separate file named config.xml.

 Each fieldset must contain one or more <field> elements.

-Components generally have one or more database tables to store their data.
+Components generally have one or more database tables to store data.
 When you install your component, you need to run some SQL command to create the table, so the <install> tag tells Joomla where this file is.

 When someone uninstalls your component, you will need to run some clean up SQL commands that delete the tables used by your component and remove all traces.
 The <uninstall> SQL files allow you to do that.

 The <update> tag allows you to provide a series of SQL files to update the current schema.

 An optional script file can be defined using a <scriptfile> element.